 Causes of Segregation of Concrete

-- Excessive vibration of concrete with mechanical needle vibrators makes heavier particles settle at bottom and lighter cement sand paste comes on top.
+- Excessive vibration of concrete with mechanical needle vibrators makes heavier particles settle at the bottom and lighter cement sand paste comes on top.

-- When concreting is done from height in case of underground foundations and rafts, which causes concrete to segregate.
+- When concreting is done from height in the case of underground foundations and rafts, which causes concrete to segregate.

 How to Prevent Concrete Segregation?

 Wherever depth of concreting is more than 1.5 meters it should be placed through temporary inclined chutes.
 The angle of inclination may be kept between 1:3 and 1:2 so that concrete from top of chutes travels smoothly to bottom, use of small quantity of free water from top at intervals helps in lubricating the path of flow of concrete to bottom smoothly.

 The delivery end of chute should be as close as possible to the point of deposit.